 Direct Consolidation loans

-Perkins loans, Federal Family Education Loan Program (FFELP), and some health professions and nursing loans are also eligible if consolidated into the DL program.
+Perkins loans, Federal Family Education Loan Program (FFELP), and some health professions and nursing loans are not eligible unless consolidated into the DL program.
 No payments made before the consolidation will count toward the 120 needed for forgiveness.

 Defaulted loans can regain PSLF eligibility if they are consolidated out of default or rehabilitated.